 -

-Mashup Score: 19Harnessing Opportunity: Pilot Intervention to Improve Lung Cancer Screening for Women Undergoing Breast Screening Mammography - 1 month(s) ago
+Mashup Score: 19Harnessing Opportunity: Pilot Intervention to Improve Lung Cancer Screening for Women Undergoing Breast Screening Mammography - 1 year(s) ago

 The screening mammogram could be a “teachable moment” to improve lung cancer screening (LCS) uptake.
 The aim of our project was to combine patient self-referral with eligibility identification by providers as a two-pronged approach to increase rates of LCS among eligible women.